MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **New Request:**

-    - New  request is waitin for to take action.
+    - Initiated request is received from Case and task management for retirement is waiting for process.

       - *In The action field is following to,*